CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 The example illustrates the three detail tables associated with each `FissClaim`.
 The RDA API sends these as `repeated` fields in the protobuf definition and the plugin maps them to detail entities in the JPA classes.
-Each one references the field in in the protobuf message and the entity class and the mapping used to define the detail table.
+Each one references the field in the protobuf message and the entity class and the mapping used to define the detail table.

 The classes generated by the plugin rely on a few utility classes that are defined in a separate library module.
 This library is added as a dependency in the modules that require them and is the only part of the plugin that ships with the server and/or pipeline.